 Differentiation of the Wolf Creek and Alburnett Formation tills is difficult in the field without the assistance of stratigraphic boundaries, but mineralogical characteristics can be used to distinguish them.
 The most useful characteristic to distinguish between the Wolf Creek and Alburnett Formations is the clay mineralogy (Hallberg, 1980a).
 The Wolf Creek Formation has higher expandable clay percentages, averaging around 62%; whereas the Alburnett Formation has lower expandable clay percentages, near 43%.

 Clay mineral variation cannot be utilized to differentiate members of the Wolf Creek Formation, and the sand-fraction lithology generally overlaps.
 However, the limestone to dolomite ratio and grain-size distribution has been useful for discriminating between members (Hallberg, 1980a).
 Differentiation can be difficult in areas of isolated exposures where only one till is exposed (or the till varies to an end member within its range).
 Typically, the Hickory Hills member almost always has more sand than silt and has higher values for total carbonate and sedimentary grains than the Aurora or Winthrop members.
-The Hickory Hills member also has a low limestone to dolomite ratio.
-Both the Aurora and Winthrop members have more silt than sand, a high limestone to dolomite ratio, and often do not have dolomite.
+The Hickory Hills member also has a low limestone to dolomite ratio, and often do not have dolomite.
 Overall, these similarities between the Aurora and Winthrop members make it difficult to distinguish the two if only one is present.
 The Winthrop generally has lower values for total carbonates and sedimentary grains.
 Regional Extent and Thickness: The thickness of the Hickory Hills Till Member is extremely variable.

 Due to erosion it is absent in some areas, however, in more complete sections the member ranges from 10 to over 50ft (3-15m).